Skip to content

 Is a herringbone dining table more expensive than a regular oak dining table?

 Yes, due to the labor-intensive manufacturing process.
-Sawing, fitting, and gluing hundreds of small lamellae require more time and craftsmanship than working with wide planks.
+Cutting, fitting, and gluing hundreds of small lamellae requires more time and craftsmanship than working with wide planks.
 However, the extra cost is justified by the unique, striking result.
 Contact us for a fair quote.

 Can I get an extendable herringbone dining table?

-Technically, an extendable herringbone table is possible but complex, as the pattern must seamlessly continue over the extension parts.
-We offer this option upon request — contact us for possibilities.
+Technically, an extendable herringbone table is possible but complex, because the pattern must seamlessly continue across the extension pieces.
+We offer this option on request — please contact us for possibilities.

 How long does the production of a herringbone dining table take?